readthedocs/readthedocs.org/docs/dev/design/better-doc-urls-handling.rst

 - First there is a list of the projects involved, with their available versions.
-- The first project would be the canonical project.
+- The first project would be the root project.
-- The other projects will be related to the canonical project (their relationship is given by their name).
+- The other projects will be related to the root project (their relationship is given by their name).
 - Next we will have a table of the requests, and their result.